kafka4beam/brod/README.md

 ### Handle acks from kafka

-Unless brod:produce_sync was called, callers of brod:produce should expect a message of below pattern
+Unless brod:produce_sync was called, callers of brod:produce should expect a message of below pattern for each produce call

-    #brod_produce_reply{ call_ref = CallRef
+    #brod_produce_reply{ call_ref = CallRef %% the reference returned from brod:produce call
-                       , brod_produce_req_acked
+                       , result   = brod_produce_req_acked
                        }

 NOTE: If required_acks is set to 0 in producer config, kafka will not ack the request, and the reply message is sent back to caller immediately after the message has been sent to the socket process.

-In case the brod:produce caller is a process like gen_server which receives ALL messages, the callers should keep the call references in its looping state and match them later.
+In case the brod:produce caller is a process like gen_server which receives ALL messages, the callers should keep the call references in its looping state and math the replies against them when received.
 Otherwise brod:sync_produce_request/1 can be used to block-wait for acks.

+NOTE: The replies are only strictly ordered per-partition. i.e. If the caller is producing to more than one partitions, it may receive replies ordered differently than in which order bord:produce API was called.

 ## Consumer as a part of an application